 How a Village Youth Came Looking for a Job in Mumbai and Went On To Build a Rs 250 Crore Turnover Company

 In the early 90s, Ankush Asabe decided to leave his job with a contractor in Mumbai and move to Pune to start his own venture, even though he had no capital to build on.
-Today, he is the director of Venkatesh Buildcon, a 250-crore turnover company based in Pune, and a force to reckon with in the construction industry.
+Today, he is the chairman and managing director of Venkatesh Buildcon, a Rs 300-crore turnover company based in Pune, and a force to reckon with in the construction industry.

 Ankush, born on September 30 1970, hails from a small village in Solapur district, Maharashtra, which had a population of only 3,000 at that time.

 His father was a farmer, who had a meagre income since agriculture was not lucrative in the region due to constraints such as water scarcity and lack of good market connectivity.

 Thus, after studying in government schools and completing his diploma in civil engineering from Government Polytechnic College, Solapur, he decided to move out.

 People from Solapur often migrated to Mumbai, Pune, Nasik and other cities because of the lack of opportunities in the district.
 “The financial situation of my family did not permit me to study further.
 So I decided to work in Mumbai to support the family and help my younger brother in his education,” recalls Ankush.

 In 1989, he got a job with a contractor in Mumbai with the help of his relatives.
 He received a meagre salary of Rs 1,500, but the experience he gained there stood him in good stead in the future.